 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect warfarin?

-Many drugs (including some over-the-counter medicines and herbal products) can cause serious medical problems if you take them with warfarin.
+Many drugs (including some over-the-counter medicines and herbal products) can affect your INR and may increase the risk of bleeding if you take them with warfarin.
 Not all possible drug interactions are listed in this medication guide.
-It is very important to tell your doctor about all medicines you have recently used, especially:
+It is very important to ask your doctor and pharmacist before you start or stop using any other medicine, especially:

 supplements that contain vitamin K; or

 This list is not complete and many other drugs can interact with warfarin.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Give a list of all your medicines to any healthcare provider who treats you.